 Support ribs are additional “walls” that are added to the model during slicing to add strength and reduce deformation.
 The support rib can be often easily separated from the model, even manually.
 See figures 9-10.

-When the model is based directly on top of the support rib, the connection may be stronger and not easily removed by hand.
+When the model is based directly on top of a support rib, the connection may be stronger and not easily removed by hand.
 In such cases, the support rib should be removed using a cutting tool such as a cutting disk or a saw.